zhenx/chat-sdk-android/README.md

 All the code for Push Notifications is already included in the Chat SDK.
 Getting them working only requires a small amount of configuration.
 For help regarding this, you can take a look at the [Backendless guide](https://backendless.com/documentation/messaging/android/messaging_push_notification_setup_androi.htm).

 >**NOTE:**
+>The app currently uses Backendless 3.0.
+Make sure that Backendless 3 is selected from the Backendless dashboard.

+>**NOTE:**
 >Some of the steps in this tutorial include adding code to the app, these steps should be unnecessary as they have already been added to the project.